redtexts/texts/rutgers_1916_the_left_wing.md

 Imperialism is _the_ present day form of the class struggle.

 Among the characteristics of this new class-policy in Europe are:
-Agressive [sic], brutal home policy; no results from parliamentary action; declining influence of congress with increasing power of the executive; brutal police; reactionary judges; growing influence of militarism; attack on free speech and a free press.
+Aggressive, brutal home policy; no results from parliamentary action; declining influence of congress with increasing power of the executive; brutal police; reactionary judges; growing influence of militarism; attack on free speech and a free press.